rtCamp/Frappe-Manager/docs/index.md

     ---

-    Create a fully configured Frappe bench - with Docker, database, and web server - using a single command.
+    Create a fully configured Frappe bench (with Docker, database, and web server) using a single command.
 No manual setup required.

 -   :lucide-layers:{ .lg .middle } &nbsp; **[One model, two axes](concepts/index.md)**